Jessica Plate, LCSW

 If you have a scheduled video session with Jessica Plate, click the button below to access her virtual waiting room from your device.

 You’re probably here because you heard from a friend that Jessica is an amazing therapist.
-You heard right and we’re humbled to have her as a part of our team.
-Jessica Plate has helped numerous clients overcome their anxiety, find their way out of depression, and build healthier self-esteem.
-We know this because they’ve moved on with their lives and often send their friends and family our way, to work with Jessica.
+You heard right.
+Jessica Plate has helped numerous clients work through anxiety, find their way out of depression, and build healthier self-esteem.
+Many of the people she works with move forward feeling more grounded and confident and often recommend her to friends and family seeking thoughtful, effective support.

-As she continued her path as a therapist, Jessica was drawn to the growing body of research surrounding the mental health benefits of yoga, meditation, and mindfulness in healing both anxiety and trauma.
-In 2017, in addition to her therapy work, she decided to pursue certification as a yoga instructor.
-She continues to incorporate the skills of mindfulness and leaning into discomfort into her work with clients today.
+As her clinical work evolved, Jessica became increasingly interested in the growing body of research supporting the mental health benefits of yoga, meditation, and mindfulness—particularly in the treatment of anxiety and trauma.
+In 2017, alongside her therapy work, she pursued certification as a yoga instructor.
+She continues to integrate mindfulness, body awareness, and skills for tolerating discomfort into her therapy work today.

 Getting to Know Jessica Plate